MetaFam/TheGame/docs/enter-metagame/why-patron.md

 ---
-title: 💰 Why & How for Patron
+title: 💰 Why & How for Patrons
 ---

 > **Patron**